philsc/vbox-tui/README.rst

 - Actually let people modify values such as Memory, CPUs, etc..
 - Make the shortcuts pane (at the top of the screen) and the label pane (at the bottom of the screen) adjustable on a per-screen basis.
+- Make use of the official vboxapi Python module.
+I can't believe I didn't find this when I first started working on this project.